The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Campground Footpath

-The trail turns left and crosses rolling hills in short but moderate ups and downs over a vertical range of about 80 feet.
+The trail continues fairly straight and crosses rolling hills in short but moderate ups and downs over a vertical range of about 80 feet.
 In 7 minutes you are directly east of the recreation area where there is a pavillion, playground, picnic area, and toilet facilities (open in summer only).
 There is a signpost here at a junction with the "official" trail to the pavillion.
 Cages and tees for frisbee golf are located along the trail.
 Several more ups and downs will bring you to the end of the woods and to the Chauvez Road crossing in 12 more minutes.

 There is another marker sign on the north side of the road.
 Follow the mowed path and enter a field dotted with young spruce and a stand of white birch.
 There is a gated, gravel service drive to the west of the trail; do not be confused and follow this.
 Just a few steps north of Chauvez Road the mowed path turns right (east) so that the spruce and birch will be on your left.
 I had no trouble following this even in early spring, but just stay parallel to the pavement if you are not sure, and you will be fine.
 In 5 minutes the trail makes a dip to cross Inman Road, and there is another marker sign here.

 Continue east across the open field, passing behind a pavillion used by the model airplane club.
 From here, even if you are unsure of the actual treadway, you can see several boulders across the field to the east.
 Pass between these, cross another service drive, re-enter the woods, and after 400 feet you will reach the campground loop drive.
 There is a marker sign here so you can be assured of finding this terminus of the trail.
 (Although it is aligned with the paved drive, not the trail!)
 It is located between campsites 18 and 19.
-A site map kiosks is located by the campground toilet building (closed in winter).
+A site map kiosk is located by the campground toilet building (closed in winter).
 Note that it is not oriented with the direction you are facing when you look at it.

 Access- Park in one of two paved lots on the east side of Lakeshore Drive.
 The lower lot is open all year, while the upper one is gated in winter.
 OR in summer you can drive to the Picnic Area and access the trail near the mid-point of the description.
 If you are camping at the campground, you can access it from the north end, but there is no public parking there.
 People sometimes park where the trail crosses Chauvez Road at the end of the service drive there, but I'm not sure if this is legal.